 - Your diet (dietary magnesium)

 - Any supplements you take

-With supplements, it’s important to understand that there are several different forms of magnesium for muscle spasms.
+With pill-free supplements, it’s important to understand that there are several different forms of magnesium for muscles.
 Each one has a different purpose or effect on your body.
 Some forms, such as body sprays, are easier for your body to absorb than others, a characteristic known as “bioavailability”.

-Probably the most common type of magnesium for muscle spasms, magnesium chloride is extracted from natural sources in rock or saltwater.
-All BetterYou’s magnesium products use a highly pure kind of magnesium chloride taken from the Earth’s crust, known as Zechstein magnesium.
+One of the most common types of magnesium for muscles, magnesium chloride is extracted from natural sources in rock or saltwater.
+All BetterYou’s magnesium products use a highly pure kind of magnesium chloride taken from the Earth’s crust.